meyermt/TheBestTradingSystem/README.md

 ## How to Import this into IntelliJ

-Follow [directions from IntelliJ](https://www.jetbrains.com/help/idea/2017.1/importing-a-gradle-project-or-a-gradle-module.html) .
-You should select the option that says "Use Gradle wrapper task configuration".
+Follow [directions from IntelliJ](https://www.jetbrains.com/help/idea/2017.1/importing-a-gradle-project-or-a-gradle-module.html) for Importing a Project from a Gradle Model.
+You should select the option that says "Use Gradle wrapper task configuration" when you get to that point in importing.

 ## How to Build and Run Each module